 It's a rat race (or a gerbil in a wheel).
 I stay super busy.
 My CV is forever changing.
-Please feel free to contact me for the most updated version.
+Please feel free to contact me for the most updated version. **Due to the unexpected and quick closure of Limestone University, our email addresses were wiped out and we are all sharing our gmail accounts.

 CV